 Child-sized set with snaps at the bottom in case your little mermaid has trouble swimming.
-Accented tankini top and adorable flower crown adds extra style to this set.
+Adorable top and flower crown add extra style and make the set a worthy choice.

-This set doesn't include a monofin or come in adult sizes.
-Not as durable as other options.
+This set doesn't include a mono fin or come in adult sizes.
+Safety concerns.

-Has bathing suit fabric that is soft and flexible – users of various sizes have reported that they love how comfortable it fits.
+Has bathing suit fabric that is soft and flexible, and users of various sizes have reported that they love how comfortably it fits.
 Comes in numerous bright, sparkly colors.
-Measurements are true-to-size for most.
+Measurements are true-to-size.

-Users have had issues with the monofin coming apart around the foot pocket and the fabric wearing out after typical use.
-Manufacturer recommends gentle care to help prevent problems.
+Issues with the monofin coming apart around the foot pocket and the fabric wearing out.
+Safety concerns.

 Should you choose spandex or silicone?
-Custom-made or off the rack?
+Do you need one custom-made or off the rack?
 You’ll find a wide range of mermaid tails on the market, so how do you pick the best one for your aquatic needs?